HCaldwell95/watery-wordplay-wreck-submit/README.md

 4. In <em>Gitpod</em>, change the directory to the location you would like the cloned directory to be located.
 5. <em>Type</em> <code>git clone</code>, and <em>paste</em> the link you copied in step 3.
 6. Press <em>Enter</em> to have the local clone created.

+## Credits

+#### Code

+- <a href="https://codeinstitute.net/" target="_blank">Code Institute, Various Tutors</a>
+  - Helped me to find solutions to many of my coding issues/queries and allowed me to refer to specific modules for further guidance.

+- <a href="https://www.youtube.com/watch?v=m4nEnsavl6w" target="_blank">YouTube (Kite)</a>
+  - This video walkthrough helped me to understand the fundamental requirements of this application and my code has been heavily influenced by this video.

+- <a href="https://www.geeksforgeeks.org/clear-screen-python/" target="_blank">GeeksforGeeks</a>
+    - Provided the code for clearing the terminal.

+- <a href="https://www.studytonight.com/python-howtos/how-to-print-colored-text-in-python">Study Tonight</a>
+    - Provided the ANSI code in Python required to style the fonts with colours.

+- <a href="https://chat.openai.com/" target="_blank">ChatGPT</a>
+    - This project was developed with the assistance of ChatGPT, a language model created by OpenAI.
+ChatGPT played a crucial role in troubleshooting code, offering guidance on concise commenting, and aiding in adhering to character restrictions.
+The model's capabilities were instrumental in reviewing the code line by line with confirmations for my own benefit.

+- <a href="https://stackoverflow.com" target="_blank">Stack Overflow</a>
+    - <a href="https://stackoverflow.com/questions/39378020/how-to-display-table-in-readme-md-file-in-github" target="_blank">(Source)</a> - Provided the code to create tables in the README.md.
+    - <a href="https://stackoverflow.com/questions/28607382/is-it-possible-to-create-a-toggle-switch-in-markdown" target="_blank">(Source)</a> Provided the code for adding toggle switches in README.md.

+### Media

+- <a href="https://patorjk.com/software/taag/#p=testall&f=Slant%20Relief&t=Watery%20Wordplay" target="_blank">Patorjk</a>
+    - Provided all of the ASCII Art for the titles throughout the application.

+- <a href="https://emojicombos.com/" target="_blank">Emoji Combos</a>
+    - Provided all of the ASCII Art for the <a href="https://emojicombos.com/sinking-ship-ascii-art" target="_blank">Sinking Ship</a> and <a href="https://emojicombos.com/thumbs-up" target="_blank">Thumbs Up</a>.

+## Disclaimer

+This project, Watery Wordplay Wreck, is created solely for educational purposes.
+The content, code, and any associated materials within this project are designed to showcase the developer's understanding and application of programming concepts and should be treated as such.

+This project is not intended for commercial use, distribution, or any other purpose beyond educational and learning objectives.
+Any resemblance to real events, individuals, or entities is purely coincidental.

+The developer and contributors disclaim any responsibility for how this project is used outside of its intended educational context.
+Users are encouraged to respect ethical guidelines and legal considerations when interacting with or utilizing the content of this project.

+By accessing and using this project, you acknowledge and agree to use it exclusively for educational and learning purposes.